Misinformation in podcasts: Spotify removes Neil Young's music after singer's protest | DW | 27.01.2022

 Likewise, in January of this year, former celebrity chef and conspiracy theorist Pete Evans' podcast was removed for COVID misinformation.

-Regarding the current issue with Young, in a statement sent to Billboard, Spotify said, "We want all the world's music and audio content to be available to Spotify users.
+In response to DW's queries regarding the current issue with Young and if Spotify plans to formulate a thorough misinformation policy, the company responded with its official statement: "We want all the world's music and audio content to be available to Spotify users.
 With that comes great responsibility in balancing both safety for listeners and freedom for creators.
 We have detailed content policies in place and we've removed over 20,000 podcast episodes related to COVID-19 since the start of the pandemic.
 We regret Neil's decision to remove his music from Spotify, but hope to welcome him back soon."

 The company confirmed on Wednesday that it is in the process of removing Young's songs that include hits like "Heart of Gold," "Harvest Moon" and "Old Man."
 Whether other musicians will follow suit remains to be seen.